Ivan239/react-movies/README.md

 # React Movie project

 This project was created for react skills demonstration using open OMDb API.
+Results published on https://ivan239.github.io/react-movies/

 ## Capabilities